Carpathias/tgce-restyler-5e3/README.md

 ## The Restyler UI is accessed from the Character Sheet using the header button labeled with a paintbrush.

 ## Restyler config is per Actor.
-If you want to copy the Restyler config from one actor to another, you can us ethe macro found at the link below.
+If you want to copy the Restyler config from one actor to another, you can use the macro found at the link below.
 [RESTYLER | MACRO | CopyConfigToActor](https://github.com/Carpathias/tgce-restyler-5e3/blob/main/macros/Restyler.Macro.CopyConfigToActor.js)

 This macro will be included in future release and will eventually make its way into core functionality of the mod.